 Livestock operations, according to a United Nations assessment, account for about a third of all global methane emissions — with cows far and away the No. 1 source.
-Methane is a particularly problematic greenhouse gas — its warming effect some 28 times greater than carbon dioxide on a 100-year timescale, and more than 80 times more powerful over 20 years, according to the U.S. Environmental Protection Agency.
+Methane is a particularly problematic greenhouse gas — its warming effect is some 28 times greater than carbon dioxide on a 100-year timescale, and more than 80 times more powerful over 20 years, according to the U.S. Environmental Protection Agency.

 So reducing methane emissions could make a big difference and is one of the major challenges of curbing climate change.
 While some activists call for banning or shrinking the cattle industry, that goal hasn’t won much political or public support.
 “The whole planet is not going to stop eating beef, or stop drinking milk or stop eating pizzas,” said Prasad, who studied anaerobic digesters as part of his Ph.D. research at the University of Florida.
 “But we need to think about how we can make the food production industry more sustainable and reduce emissions so we can buy more time.”

 California, where Brightmark is based, already has embraced the use of digesters and fueled expansion through a state policy called the Low Carbon Fuel Standard (LCFS) intended to reduce the impact of transportation fuels.
 Under the complex rules, California views digesters as “carbon-negative” so bio-fuel can be used as a “credit” to balance out fossil fuels in a commercial trading market.
 It works this way.
 While there are no caps on emissions from dairy farms, oil and gas companies have strict limits on emissions produced by transportation fuel.
 To stay within emissions limits, those companies can either sell fuel with a lower carbon footprint or offset its use.